 We make regular assessments of children's learning and use this information to ensure future planning reflects individual or group needs.
-Once a term, summative assessments are entered on to our school tracking system.
+Once a term, summative assessments are entered on to Tapestry

 Formative assessment in the Foundation Stage is continuous and takes the form of observations, examples of child-initiated work and samples of dated work from books and photographs.
 The teachers and teaching assistants keep observational records and use these to record examples of each child's work.
 These are kept in a portfolio on Class Dojo for each child and are available to parents and carers at all times.
+Child initiated observations are recorded on Tapestry.
 These records are passed onto year one teachers to ensure a smooth transition.

-We have regular termly parents' meetings or stay and play sessions.
-These ensure parents/carers are informed of their child's progress and next steps in learning.
+We have regular termly parents' meetings take place to ensure parents/carers are informed of their child's progress and next steps in learning.
 In addition to parents' meetings in the autumn and spring terms, parents receive an annual report that offers detailed comments on each child's progress linked to the Characteristics of Effective Learning.
 It highlights the child's strengths and development needs.